simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 ### Parameters
 * `input_directory`: Defines the input file.
 No default
-* `Run`: 6 digit Run number, with leading zeros beeing automatically added, to open the data file with the standart format `telescope_run_RUN.blck`
+* `Run`: 6 digit Run number, with leading zeros being automatically added, to open the data file with the standard format `telescope_run_RUN.blck`
 * `input_file`: Overwrite  the default file created based on the `Run`.
 No default.
 * `is_sorted`: Defines if data recorded is on FPGA timestamp sorted.
 Defaults to `false`
 * `ts2_is_gray`: Defines if the timestamp is gray encoded or not.
 Defaults to